thaoms/neo-pangea/README.md

 ## License

-This project is UNLICENSED
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Credits

-- Developed by Thomas Van Kerckvoorde.
+This project uses several open-source libraries, frameworks, and assets.
-- Special thanks to OpenAI, Three.js, NASA, and royalty-free services for providing assets.
+Please refer to the [CREDITS.md](CREDITS.md) file for detailed acknowledgments.